Nikola shareholders reject executive pay proposal By Reuters - Up News Info

 © Reuters.
 FILE PHOTO: U.S. Nikola’s logo is pictured at an event held to present CNH’s new full-electric and Hydrogen fuel-cell battery trucks in partnership with U.S. Nikola event in Turin, Italy, December 3, 2019.
 REUTERS/Massimo Pinca

-BERKELEY, California (Reuters) – Shareholders of Nikola Corp have voted against a proposal to approve compensation paid to its “named executive officers,” including $159.2 million to founder and former executive chairman Trevor R. Milton, the electric truck maker said on Tuesday.
+BERKELEY, California (Reuters) -Shareholders of Nikola Corp have voted against a proposal to approve compensation awarded to its “named executive officers,” including $159.2 million to founder and former executive chairman Trevor R. Milton that was later reduced, the electric truck maker said on Tuesday.

 The decision, although non-binding, illustrates shareholders’ discontent about Nikola, once a high-flying company whose shares tanked over 80% from its peak partly due to ongoing probes by regulators and prosecutors.